• Skip to primary navigation

 3. Refrigerate cookie dough for 30 minutes and preheat your oven to 350 degrees F.

-4. Roll & Cut Cookies: After chilling, grab the cookie dough from the fridge, along with two sheets of parchment paper, a rolling pin and the tapioca flour.
+4. Roll & Cut Cookies: After chilling, grab the cookie dough from the fridge, along with two sheets of parchment paper, a rolling pin and the tapioca starch.

-5. Dust one sheet of parchment with tapioca flour.
+5. Dust one sheet of parchment with tapioca starch.
 Form the cookie dough into a ball and flatten on top of the parchment.
-Dust the dough with tapioca flour, then place the other sheet of parchment paper on top.
+Dust the dough with tapioca starch, then place the other sheet of parchment paper on top.
 Use the rolling pin to roll the cookie dough between the sheets of parchment.
 The cookies should be about ⅛ inch thick.

 6. Remove the top layer of parchment and cut out small circles.
-This can be done with a small, circular cookie cutter or a shot glass.
+This can be done with a small, circular cookie cutter or a shot glass (about 2 ¼ inches).
 Place the cut out cookies on a lined baking sheet.
 (They don't spread much, so they can be baked close together.)

 7. Continue rolling and cutting the cookie dough until it's all been used up.
-Remember to dust the parchment and dough with tapioca flour each time.
+Remember to dust the parchment and dough with tapioca starch each time.

 8. Bake Cookies: bake the cookies at 350 degrees for 10 minutes**